jkenlooper/chillbox/docs/configuration-file.md

 # configuration file.
 It can also be set to a template if it has a prefix.
 # Use the 'dest' attribute to set the destination where it will be uploaded to
 # on the server.
+# The 'owner' attribute is only required when the 'sensitive' attribute is true.
+# If the owner is defined; the file will only be uploaded if the owner matches
+# the current user.
 # The 'context' can be set to provide more variables other than the 'env' and
 # 'secret' values.